 Formal Definition: Did I do the act of kindness in the hopes of being reincarnated as something better than a dung beetle (nothing against dung beetles – we all have our role to play in the world)?
 No. While Buddhists do believe that karma is one element that (eventually) leads to enlightenment and reincarnation, they do not believe in direct transactions that provide payback from ‘the universe’.
 Sorry kids, but the universe does not provide.

 Instead, let’s take a different tact.
 In providing that service to those that needed it, I was creating the kind of world that I choose to live in.
-I create the world that I live in everyday through my actions.
-By ‘being’ in the here and now.
-Not hopes.
-Not dreams.
-Not expectation.
-That is my world, each and every day.
-I know that because I create it.
+I create the world that I choose to live in everyday through my actions, by ‘being’ in the here and now.
+Not hopes, not dreams, not expectations.
 Consider karma as the immediate impact that you have on your world …. our world.
 Don’t expect kindness, be kindness.
 That’s true karma.